craftpulse/craft-timeloop/README.md

 # Timeloop for Craft CMS

-Timeloop generates arrays of dates between a start and end date based on a frequency — recurring events, repeating classes, courses, payment schedules — without complex recurrence inputs.
+Timeloop generates arrays of dates between a start and end date based on a frequency: recurring events, repeating classes, courses, payment schedules, all without complex recurrence inputs.
 Authors pick a start date, a frequency, and an interval; your templates get clean `DateTime` arrays back.

 ![Screenshot](./resources/img/timeloop-banner.jpg)

 ## Features

-- **Timeloop field type** — a single field that captures start/end dates, optional start/end times, frequency, interval, and refinements per frequency.
+- **Timeloop field type**: a single field that captures start/end dates, optional start/end times, frequency, interval, and refinements per frequency.
-- **Four frequencies** — daily, weekly, monthly, and yearly, each with a configurable interval (every 2 weeks, every 3 months, ...).
+- **Four frequencies**: daily, weekly, monthly, and yearly, each with a configurable interval (every 2 weeks, every 3 months, ...).
-- **Weekly day selection** — repeat on specific weekdays, e.g. every week on Monday and Friday.
+- **Weekly day selection**: repeat on specific weekdays, e.g. every week on Monday and Friday.
-- **Monthly ordinals** — repeat on the first, second, third, fourth, or last weekday of the month, e.g. "last Saturday of every month".
+- **Monthly ordinals**: repeat on the first, second, third, fourth, or last weekday of the month, e.g. "last Saturday of every month".
-- **Computed dates in Twig** — `dates`, `upcoming`, and `nextUpcoming` on the field value, plus a `recurringDates()` function to collect dates across a whole element query.
+- **Computed dates in Twig**: `dates`, `upcoming`, and `nextUpcoming` on the field value, plus a `recurringDates()` function to collect dates across a whole element query.
-- **Reminder offset** — store a reminder period (e.g. 2 days before) and read the computed reminder date for the next occurrence.
+- **Reminder offset**: store a reminder period (e.g. 2 days before) and read the computed reminder date for the next occurrence.
-- **GraphQL support** — query the field's raw settings and computed dates, and set the field through mutations.
+- **GraphQL support**: query the field's raw settings and computed dates, and set the field through mutations.

 ## Requirements